 The six courses are chosen as follows:

-Two must be CS courses that form a coherent major.
-Examples of such majors will appear on our web page.
+Two must be CS courses that form a pathway (see the explanation of pathways here).

 The four options are:

-Complete a project supervised and approved by her or his advisor.
+Complete a research project as two instances of CSCI 2980 supervised and approved by your research advisor.

-Students entering the master's program typically have one of two goals: they intend to pursue a research career in computer science and are preparing themselves to enter a Ph.D. program, or they intend to become professional computer scientists and pursue a career in industry.
-In both cases, students should take a collection of courses that not only gives them strength in a particular area of computer science, but also includes complementary areas that familiarize them with other ways of thinking about the field.
+Students entering the Master’s program typically have one of two goals: they intend to pursue research careers in computer science and are preparing themselves to enter PhD programs, or they intend to become professional computer scientists and pursue careers in industry.
+In both cases, students should take collections of courses that not only give them strength in particular areas of computer science, but also include complementary areas that familiarize them with other ways of thinking about the field.
 For example, a student whose interests are in the practical aspects of designing computer systems should certainly take courses in this area, but should also be exposed to the mindset of theoretical computer science.
 In a rapidly changing discipline, there is much cross-fertilization among areas and students should have some experience in doing advanced work in areas not directly related to their own.

-A student whose goal is a research career should become involved as quickly as possible with a research group as part of their master's studies, and demonstrate and learn about research by participating in it.
-The resulting thesis or project report will serve to establish her or his suitability for entering a Ph.D. program.
+Students whose goals are research careers should become involved as quickly as possible with research groups as part of their Master’s studies, and demonstrate and learn about research by participating in it.
+The resulting research reports will serve to establish their suitability for entering PhD programs.

-A student whose goal is to be a professional computer scientist should have some professional experience as part of her or his preparation.
+Students whose goals are to be professional computer scientists should have some professional experience as part of their preparation.
 A certain amount of basic coursework is required before a student can qualify for a pedagogically useful internship.
 Students with limited experience in computer science should take a few advanced computer science courses before embarking on an internship.
-Other students, particularly those whose undergraduate degrees were at Brown, will have had internship experiences while undergraduates.
+Other students, particularly those whose undergraduate degrees were at Brown, will likely have had internship experiences while undergraduates.
 Internships provide insights for subsequent courses and project work at Brown.
 Students without such experiences are at a disadvantage with respect to their peers.
-Thus we strongly encourage students who have not had such experience to choose option 3, for which an internship is required.
+Thus we strongly encourage students who have not had such experience to choose one of options 2 or 4, for which internships are required.

 Note that these internships are not courses and the work is not evaluated as it would be for a course.
-Students’ advisors will assist them in choosing and obtaining internships, but it is up to students themselves to insure that they get as much benefit as possible from their experiences.
-They must be able to take advantage of these experiences while completing their master's projects -- we expect as high-quality work from them as we do from students who entered the program with prior internship experiences.
+Students’ advisors will assist them in choosing an internship, but it is up to students themselves to ensure that they get as much benefit as possible from their experiences.
+They must be able to take advantage of these experiences while completing their Master’s projects — we expect as high-quality work from them as we do from students who entered the program with prior internship experiences.